-Physical activity is essential to the healthy development of children and young people and should be encouraged.
+Physical activity is important to the healthy development of children and young people and should be encouraged.
 It is important however, to be aware of the risk of sports concussion so that children may be given the best care when needed.

 A concussion is an injury to the brain caused by sudden strong movement of the brain against the skull.
 This is caused by a collision with another person or object.
 A child does not need to be knocked out (lose consciousness) to have concussion.
 Most concussion injuries do not involve any loss of consciousness, so it is important to be on the lookout for warning signs which could appear immediately after a bump to the head or body, or over the following hours and days.